FarnooshGhadiri/Cloth_category_classifier/README.md

 --lr=2e-4
 ```

 To understand what each keyword argument is, simply run `python attr_classification.py --help`.

-For the sake of convenience, the table below describes what each of the arguments does:
+While the model is training, after each epoch it will output a row of data to `<experiment_name>/results.txt` which detail various things worth tracking such as the losses and accuracies on both the training and validation set.

+### Testing the models